 After stopping off at the alburgue for a sellos, and having photos taken with a statue of Santiago we headed out of town only to find the road in the book and on the map was now a motorway we couldn’t go on.
 After a wrong turn into the village of the damned we decided to follow the route the four “bike boys” had taken.
 This was a fantastic piece of road – smooth, clean tarmac with no traffic, running alongside the Camino path.
 Recently planted trees will provide great shade in years to come, but none for us.

-Not long out of town and we met the weird all-in-one Spanish guy from the bar and we chatted some more.
+Not long out of town and we met the weird all-in-one Spanish guy from the bar and we chatted some more without letting the fact that we were speaking different languages stop us.
 The road got less well paved and we sang merrily to keep our spirits up.
 It’s surprising how well sound travels up here, as some blokes in a truck drove past and sang back to us.
 Having plenty of water from our fuente stop we had a water fight by an unmarked railway crossing.
 It felt great to have water cooling as we cycled on.

 A rosada at the bar then back for a stroll around ‘town’.
 The shop was shut so the bar was our only choice for dinner.
 I asked for a menu and the woman laid a table for us.
 Not the table we were at, the one next to it.
 We had to move.
 There was no menu, our choice was salad followed by either steak or eggs.
 No exhausting decisioning required.